333Jay333/bfh-quarto-template/README.md

 - [remove_title.lua](templates/pdf-template/remove_title.lua)
 - [titlepage.tex](templates/pdf-template/titlepage.tex)

-Adjust the information in [header.tex](templates/pdf-template/header.tex) according to your needs.
+Adjust the information in the placeholders at the top of [titlepage.tex](templates/pdf-template/titlepage.tex) according to your needs.
+If more detailed changes are needed, these can be added by commenting/uncommenting lines of the file.

 ## Requirements